-Confirmation is offered to students in the 8th grade and above.
-(Requests for adult confirmation or reception into the Episcopal church should be directed to Rev. Allison.)
+Confirmation Class: Confirmation is offered to students in the 8th grade and above.
+To learn more about Adult Confirmation or being received into the Episcopal church please contact the rector at email@example.com

 Nursery: Linda Pierpont, firstname.lastname@example.org